Timonwa/javascript-project-series/readme.md

 # Javascript Projects Article series on Timonwa's Notes

-## 10+ mini projects to boost your Javascript skills
+## 10+ mini-projects to boost your Javascript skills

 ![Beginners Javascript Projects](https://github.com/Timonwa/javascript-project-series/blob/main/assets/seo-image.png)

-This repository contains all the codes to each Javascript projects from my Javascript project article series on my [blog](https://blog.timonwa.com).
+This repository contains all the codes for each Javascript project from my Javascript project article series on my [blog](https://blog.timonwa.com).

 The [Javascript Projects Series](https://blog.timonwa.com/series/javascript-projects) is a collection of written tutorials where I will be picking javascript projects one at a time, giving step by step guides on how to build them from scratch with ease.

 As I publish each new project article, you will find the corresponding source codes here.
-The code of each projects are contained in folders with the corresponding names of the Javascript projects.
-You can also the find direct links to the folders below along with the live links to view the code in action.
+The code of each project is contained in folders with the corresponding names of the Javascript projects.
+You can also find the direct links to the folders below along with the live links to view the code in action.

-Feel free to fork this [repo](https://github.com/Timonwa/javascript-project-series) and use the codes for learning, practicing and building your own unique projects.
+Feel free to fork this [repo](https://github.com/Timonwa/javascript-project-series) and use the codes for learning, practising and building your own unique projects.
 And please give this a [Star](https://github.com/Timonwa/javascript-project-series) also, it would mean a lot to me.
 The Star and Fork button can be found at the top right corner.

 ---